lipupini/lipupini/package/rclip/README.md

 bin/rclip-api.php example 'Cat' 10
 ```

 The search will take a few moments.
-When it finishes, you are prompted `Save search for @example [Y/n]?`
+When it finishes, you are prompted `Save search for @example?
+[Y/n]`

 If you choose to save it, `collections/example/.liputini/.savedSearches.json` will be created.